 Select your "normal" sound device as output.
 If you have ASIO drivers for your sound card, select ASIO as the Audio Device Type.

 Click "Test" to ensure sound playback is functional.
 If so, close the Audio Settings window.

 Play a sound from your media player or web browser to make sure the level meters are moving and that the sound is audible.

 If you experience dropouts in the sound, experiment with different buffer-sizes.
-10.0 ms latency is recommended but for some sample rates, it is not available.
+10.0ms latency is recommended.
+However, it is not available for some sample rates.

 In some media players like JRiver, you need to select the output manually.
 In this case, make sure "Standalone (Dirac)" is selected.

 You are now ready to perform a measurement and create your first filters.